 - Child and Adolescent Mental Health Service (CAMHS)

 This list is not exhaustive and The Morley Academy is committed to communicating and working with professionals involved with a child or family.

-Pastoral support for all students will primarily be given by the student’s form tutor, Head of Year/Student Performance Leader and Assistant Principal.
+Pastoral support for all students will primarily be given by the student’s form tutor, Head of Year/Pastoral Officer and Assistant Principal.

 Throughout the academy, students will be part of the Positive Discipline system and be given regular and specific praise in lessons in the form of subject stamps.
 This system provides a consistent approach to behaviour.